 It makes a great primer for make up

 Some makeup especially mineral make-up can leave your face looking dry and cakey.
 If you apply a little bit of shea butter sparingly beneath your liquid foundation you should get the look you want without the dryness.

 It evens out your skin tone and gives you glowing skin

-If you have blemishes, scars or dark spots on your face the vitamin A in shea butter can help even out their appearance.
+If you have blemishes, scars, or dark spots on your face the vitamin A in shea butter can help even out their appearance.
 What is amazing about shea butter is that it also contains vitamin E which helps you absorb vitamin A. This means shea butter is really effective at evening out skin tone.
-It can even help certain facial conditions such as roscea.
+It can even help certain facial conditions such as rosacea.

 Heals cracked skin

 Shea butter contains vitamin A, C, and E which all have healing properties.
 When applied to cracked skin, such as cracked lips from the cold weather or tiny cracks around the nose if you have a cold. the shea butter can speed up the heal process.

 Shea butter contains A, E, and F which promote healing and have anti-inflammatory properties too.
 The butter also created a protein barrier on the skin reducing flare-ups from dust and other airborne irritants.